csLiKevin/ThaiNYC/README.md

 # Solution
 ## ETL Schema justification
 ### Restaurant
-- `registration_number` (required) - Each restaurant gets a unique registration number assigned to them by the city.
+- `registration_number` - Each restaurant gets a unique registration number assigned to them by the city.
-- `name` (required) - All restaurants should have a name that they display on their storefront.
+- `name` - All restaurants should have a name that they display on their storefront.
 - Address - The physical location of the establishment.
     - `street_address`
     - `borough`